Enhance your career with the Clinical Nurse Leader Program Online

 The Master of Science in Nursing (MSN) online program at SNHU prepares today's nurses with the key competencies necessary for continuous improvement of the safety and quality of healthcare systems.
 The Clinical Nurse Leader program online focuses on the essential skills required by nurse leaders to act as providers and managers of care and assume accountability for patient care needs within the current health delivery environments.
 It will provide students with theoretical and practical knowledge in the areas of advanced nursing practice, leadership, research, evidence-based practice, care coordination and transition management.
 At the end of the program, students will complete a capstone course that includes a 300 hour clinical immersion experience under the guidance of a CNL preceptor.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your MSN online at SNHU include:

-Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
+Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
-Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.
+Your counselor can also walk you through the application process, which involves completing a graduate application and providing undergraduate transcripts.

 Top treatment centers - including ANCC Magnet hospitals - are actively looking for nurses with advanced degrees to take their patient care to the next level.
 An MSN degree can expand your nursing career employment and leadership opportunities.